This article provides alternative implementation of some instructions that were introduced in SSSE3 and SSE4.1 extensions in baseline SSE2.

 The code can actually be ported to use 2 double precision floating points instead of a scalar and thus to round 2 values at once.

-Today's X86 CPUs will most likely all have SSSE3 and SSE4.1 extensions so it's most likely that you won't need these tricks.
-However, they could still be handly if you target a baseline SSE2 instruction set or some totally different instruction set that has similar limitations.
+Today's X86 CPUs will most likely all have SSSE3, SSE4.1, and SSE4.2 extensions, so you won't need these tricks today.
+However, they could still be handly if you target a baseline SSE2 ISA or some totally different ISA that provides unbalanced SIMD instructions.
+In addition, you will most likely find similar tricks in portable SIMD libraries that all provide a good baseline of operations without having to worry about SIMD ISA level.